 Once the Reliability Needs are initially identified as future deficiencies in meeting reliability criteria, the NYISO translates those deficiencies into compensatory MWs that could satisfy the needs.
 This translation provides further information to the marketplace on the magnitude of the resources that are required to meet bulk power system reliability needs.
 The NYISO provides these calculations for illustrative purposes only.
 The calculations are not meant to reflect specific facilities or types of resources that may be offered as Reliability Needs solutions.
-Accordingly, compensatory MWs may reflect either generation capacity, demand management or transmission additions.
+Accordingly, compensatory MWs may reflect either generation capacity, demand response or transmission additions.

 As explained in Section 3.7, the minimum compensatory MWs were developed for the violation identified in Table 4-10.
-For the transmission security deficiencies, the translation to MWs is done by dividing the overload amount by the shift factors of various bus locations in the affected zones to locations outside of the zone being studied.
-These locations will be used as an indicator of potential compensatory MW zonal assignment.
-Table 4-11 below-summarizes the minimum compensatory MWs developed results.
+Table 4-11 summarizes the results.